dariocc/fenixlib/README.md

 * [IO Api](https://github.com/dacucar/fenixlib/wiki/IO-Api)

 If you don't, just have a look to the [native formats introduction](https://github.com/dacucar/fenixlib/wiki/Native-Formats) and then you will be ready to the topics above.

+Or, if you do not like to read, checkout the [Examples](https://github.com/dacucar/fenixlib/wiki/Example) project.
+Going through the [unit and integration tests](#Running-unit-and-integration-tests) may also be of help if you intend to go deep.

 ## Compiling
 FenixLib core assembly (FenixLib.dll) runs in any platform with support for .NET framework 4.5 and C# as it has no other dependencies.
 I alternate development in [VisualStudio.NET](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx) and